joeypiccola/joeypiccola.github.io/_posts/2018-07-17-adding-a-cert-to-the-puppet-enterprise-console.md

 title: "Adding a cert to the Puppet Enterprise console."
 tags:
   - puppet
+  - openssl
+  - pki
 ---

-# add cert to puppet enterprise console
+The following discusses how to add a certificate to the Puppet Enterprise Console.

 1. generate a csr `puppet.piccola.us.csr` and submit it to a CA.
 2. download it `puppet.piccola.us.cer` in `.der` format. once downloaded add it to the personal store of a windows machine then export it with keys and extensions as a `.pfx` (e.g. `puppet.piccola.us.pfx`).